Early IVA exit loans from Perinta offered in 2016 to Creditfix customers

 Think about what can go wrong in your life – redundancy, health problems, separation, rent increases etc:

-- with an early exit loan, if you have any big problems in the next four and a half years then you are likely to start getting late / missed payment markers or a default on your credit file.
+- with an early exit loan, if you have any big problems in the next four and a half years then you are likely to start getting late / missed payment markers or a new default on your credit file.

 So although the loan will help your credit score if it is repaid on time, it will also harm your credit record for another six years if there are any problems.
 And as the loan is 2 years longer than your IVA, you are exposed to these potential problems for longer.

-Who gains and who loses from this product?
+Who gains and who loses from this?

-I think there are two winners here:
+There are two winners here:

 - your IVA firm IVA fees are mostly paid in the first half of the 5 year term.
 By ending the IVA at 30 months, the firm gets most of the fees but saves all the costs of the last few years.